-Which agencies handle advertising for Metro Group?
+Which agencies handle advertising for Metro?
 Find out more from Adbrands Account Assignments

-Who are the competitors of Metro Group?
-See Retail Sector index for other companies
+Who are the competitors of Metro?
+See Retailing Sector for other companies

 Adbrands Weekly Update 9th February 2017: Shareholders of German retail giant Metro approved its separation into two separate companies.
 The existing group's Metro cash and carry and Real hypermarket businesses will be spun off into a separate entity which will adopt the Metro name.
 The remaining company, consisting of the MediaMarkt and Saturn electronics retail chains, will be renamed Ceconomy.
 That process is expected to complete mid-year.